Intermediate School Faculty

-Growing up on both the East and West Coasts, I attended wonderful schools full of passionate teachers, admirable leaders, and strong sense of community and spirit.
+Growing up on both the East and West Coasts, I attended schools with passionate teachers, admirable leaders, and community spirit.
 Therefore, choosing a career path was an easy decision.
 It is hard to imagine myself working anywhere else but a school.

-My journey now brings me to Potomac, where I can share my passion for English with students, grow as an educator and school leader, and be a part of this wonderful community.
-When not teaching, you can find me checking out and reading books from my local library, following sports and pop culture, practicing the piano, exploring the DMV region, and getting involved with the young professional Jewish community in the area.
+My journey now brings me to Potomac where I share my love for reading and writing with students.
+Since starting here in 2018, I have been a seventh grade advisor, the curator of the IS Student Scoop, and a faculty leader in our DEI, service learning, and student leadership initiatives.
+When not teaching, you can find me checking out books or audiobooks from my local library, following sports and pop culture, practicing the piano, exploring the region, and being a leader in Northern Virginia’s young professionals Jewish community.